-Most hummus recipes call for chickpeas (garbanzo beans), in fact the word 'hummus' comes from the Arabic word meaning 'chickpeas.’ (thank you Wikipedia!)
+Most hummus recipes call for chickpeas (garbanzo beans), in fact the word 'hummus' comes from the Arabic word meaning 'chickpeas.'
 But white bean hummus is equally delicious and convenient if you happen to have white beans on hand or have someone among your friends or family who is allergic to chickpeas.

 The ratio for making delicious beans in your slow cooker is simple – 3 tablespoons of salt dissolved into 4 quarts of water and 1 pound of dry beans.
 Soak the cannellini beans in the salty water overnight; drain and rinse the next morning.
 Transfer the beans to the bowl of a slow cooker and add enough fresh water to cover them by about an inch; cook on low until tender.
 The cooking time depends on the age of your dried beans, but will typically take 5 to 6 hours.

 - 2 medium cloves garlic

-- 1 small handful fresh parsley about 1/3 cup
+- 1 small handful fresh parsley about ⅓ cup

 - 1 green onion cut into 1-inch pieces

-- 1 1/2 cups cooked cannellini beans or 1 15-1/2 ounce can cannellini beans, drained
+- 1 ½ cups cooked cannellini beans or 1 15-½ ounce can cannellini beans, drained

 - 3 tablespoons tahini